CodingMush/homeassistant-brokkoli/TENT_FIXES_SUMMARY_v2.md

 3. Debug issues more easily due to improved error logging
 4. Have consistent sensor naming between Tent and Plant components
 5. Properly unload services when the integration is removed
+6. Use the `create_tent` service to create tents programmatically